 I didn’t flip the chairs over to paint the undersides, because they will never be seen.
 Instead, I painted what could be seen underneath the seat with a few blasts of spray paint.
 These new-fangled spray cans that can spray in any direction are excellent for speeding up a project because instead of flipping a piece of furniture back and forth (and wasting paint on the bottom), I just crouched down and sprayed upwards to cover what’s visible of the underneath area.
 So easy!!
 I did make sure, however, to spray the backs, under the arms and the insides of the legs thoroughly.
 It’s definitely an aerobic activity making sure that the surface is evenly covered from all angles.

-It took one can of primer and three cans of paint.
+For these two chairs, it took one can of primer and three cans of paint.
 The only reason I required so much paint was all of the nooks and crannies at the back of my chair!
 Plus it was a kind of windy day.
-Every day on the lake is a windy day, so sometimes I don't even notice.
-A simpler chair and calmer weather would require far less, I'm sure.
+Every day on the lake is a windy day, so sometimes I don’t even notice.
 Time-wise, it took less than an hour (including scrubbing, but not including dry time).

 The former owners left all kinds of goodies behind.
 Did you catch Szuka and Handy Hubby in the paddle boat we unearthed last week?
 I shared an adorable photo on Instagram but I’ll admit something just to you: the whole boat ride Szuka was pretty calm as we paddled back and forth close to shore.
 She leaned against our backs, which was so cute.
 I hopped out and Hubby paddled away so I could snap a photo.
 She started to fuss and fuss and fuss and … SPLOOSH – found herself in the water.
 Seconds after she hit the water, she was already booking it to shore.
 The girl can paddle.
 I’m not even sure the top of her head got wet, thanks to her awesome doggy life jacket.
 Once she made it to shore, she looked at me like, “we’re both safe, but what about him?
 Who cares about him?
 Let’s escape while we can” and she took off toward the house, looking back to make sure I was behind her.